Chapter 1: Cultural Relativism (see below)

 Chapter 7: Conclusion (in preparation)

 The scientific analysis of the physical world advanced significantly after the publication of the Theory of Special Relativity.
 The Special Theory led to technological innovations, improvements in the condition of life, and a greater understanding of the physical world.
 With this success, one would suppose that relativistic theory has also been utilized in the scientific analysis of the social world.
 But, unfortunately, this is not the case.
 This failure is not due to relativity being inappropriate for, or incapable of, providing an understanding of social behavior.
-There is a very different and curious reason.
-One of the leading theoretical models used in cultural anthropology, cultural relativism, is largely responsible for scientific disregard of relativistic theory in the analysis of human social behavior.
+There are different reasons.
+Cultural relativism, one of the leading theoretical models in cultural anthropology, led to scientific disregard of relativistic theory in the social sciences because of the critiques of its serious shortcomings being combined with the mistaken view that it is a relativistic theory.

-One of the key features of cultural relativism is the rejection of absolute frameworks for analyzing cross-cultural data.
-They are rejected because they impose an outsider’s point of view upon the social group under investigation.
-In the case of biological absolutism, one of the best known of the absolutistic frameworks used in the social sciences, the analytic framework is based upon ethnocentric (more specifically, “eurocentric”) assumptions about the nature of human behavior (see, for example, Schneider 1984, Strathern 1992).
-To avoid this type of social analysis, cultural relativists have argued that behavior be analyzed by reference to the culture of the social group under investigation.
-Thus, for example, food habits of the Kapauku of New Guinea should be investigated and evaluated by reference to their culture and not by reference to an alien investigator’s cultural assumptions about the “nature” of human beings.
+One of the key features of cultural relativism is the rejection of absolute frameworks.
+In the case of biological absolutism, an analytic framework used in the social sciences, it was criticized by cultural relativists for simply being an ethnocentric (more specifically, “eurocentric”) framework based upon western assumptions about the nature of human behavior (see, for example, Schneider 1984, Strathern 1992).
+They saw biological absolutism as a construction arising from western scientists’ culture.
+In general, “absolute standards” used in social research are seen by cultural relativists as being based upon assumptions from the investigator’s culture.
+They are not absolute frameworks.
+The alternative proposed by cultural relativists was analysis of behavior by reference to the culture of the social group under investigation.
+For example, food habits of the Kapauku of New Guinea would be investigated and evaluated by the cultural relativist by reference to their culture rather than reference to the investigator’s cultural assumptions about the “nature” of human beings.

 Referring to the methodology of cultural relativism as “absolute relativism”, “extreme relativism”, “epistemological relativism”, “particularism”, or “localcentrism” (Feinberg 2001, Latour 1993; Ottenheimer 2001, 2003; Sousa 2003; See also Leavitt, “Linguistic Relativities” in Jourdan and Tuite 2006), a number of social scientists have pointed out that cultural relativism utilizes privileged frames of reference.
 As mentioned above, it requires human behavior to be examined, described, analyzed, or evaluated only from the perspective of the particular cultural setting in which it is found.
 No other is accepted. (see Bates 1996:8, Miller 1999:12, Harris and Johnson 2000:11, Ferraro 2001:12, Haviland 2002:51).
 With each culture having a privileged reference frame from which it is to be observed, measured, and analyzed, cultural relativism is a form of absolutism.
 It is best described as being “particularistic.”